bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 The Setup Wizard is a simple user interface, for operators to apply the initial configuration that is necessary to turn a demo engine into a productive |ivy-engine| instance.
-This includes especially the installation of a licence and the creation of a system database.
+This includes especially the installation of a license and the creation of a system database.

 .. note::
     The changes that you make with the :ref:`setup-wizard` do not become active